CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-elastic-cobol.md

 After reading this article, the user should be able to start a server running Elastic COBOL Developer, connect to that server using Remote Desktop and begin using the Eclipse based Development environment to convert COBOL code into Java code.

 ### Prerequisite
-* Access to the CenturyLink Cloud platform as an authorized user.
+* Access to the Lumen Cloud platform as an authorized user.
 * An Elastic COBOL Developer license from Heirloom Computing.
 See [Heirloom Computing](http://heirloomcomputing.com) for details.

 ### Postrequisite
-To access your application from a computer outside the CenturyLink Cloud network over the public internet, perform the following tasks after you receive the email notifying you that the Blueprint completed successfully:
+To access your application from a computer outside the Lumen Cloud network over the public internet, perform the following tasks after you receive the email notifying you that the Blueprint completed successfully:
 * [Add a Public IP](../../Network/CenturyLink Cloud/how-to-add-public-ip-to-virtual-machine.md) to your server through the Control Portal.
 * [Allow incoming traffic](../../Network/CenturyLink Cloud/how-to-add-public-ip-to-virtual-machine.md) for the remote desktop port by clicking on the Servers Public IP through the Control Portal and configuring appropriately.
     * The default port to access the application through Microsoft Remote Desktop is: `3389`.